Strech/avrora/README.md

   otp_app: :my_application, # optional, if you want to use it as a root folder for `schemas_path`
   registry_url: "http://localhost:8081",
   registry_auth: {:basic, ["username", "password"]}, # optional
+  registry_user_agent: "Avrora/0.24.2 Elixir", # optional: if you want to return previous behaviour, set it to `nil`
   schemas_path: "./priv/schemas",
   registry_schemas_autoreg: false, # optional: if you want manually register schemas
   convert_null_values: false, # optional: if you want to keep decoded `:null` values as is